 How long does it take you to respond to emails and phone calls made by students?

 How many follow-ups do you have before a conversation is satisfactorily completed?

 And finally, take a hard look at the customer feedback you’ve been given in the past.
-Look for commonly occurring complaints and try to find patterns.
+Look for commonly occurring complaints, try to find patterns and gaps in responsiveness.

 Getting answers to these questions can help you find your weaknesses and eliminate them.

 In the twenty-first century digital world, customer expectations are higher than ever, and educational institutions aren’t exempted here.